tx3stn/pkb/README.md

 If you already have an `Obsidian` vault just set the `directory` in your `pkb` config file to the same location.

-`pkb` will expect templates to be in a directory called `.templates` in the location you specified as the `directory` in your config.
-You can make sure `Obsidian` is using the same location by going to `Settings > Templates` and setting the `Template folder location` value.
+`pkb` will expect templates to be in the directory defined in the `templates_dir` field of your config file inside the location you specified as the `directory` You can make sure `Obsidian` is using the same location by going to `Settings > Templates` and setting the `Template folder location` value.

 ![Template folder location](https://user-images.githubusercontent.com/14163530/197546420-02c0c607-93db-454b-9d38-743e23a879f3.png)